SHyPar: A Spectral Coarsening Approach to Hypergraph Partitioning: SHyPar: Hypergraph Partitioning via Spectral Coarsening

 \subsubsection{Local clustering algorithms}

-An algorithm is local if the input is a small portion of the original dataset.
-The HyperSF algorithm can be made strongly local when expanding the network around the seed nodes $\mathcal{C}$, which obviously benefits the proposed hypergraph coarsening framework: (1) applying the max $s$-$t$ flow, min $s$-$t$ cut problem on the local neighborhood of the seed nodes restricts node-aggregation locally and keeps the global hypergraph structure intact; (2) such a local clustering scheme significantly improves the algorithm efficiency due to the small-scale input dataset.
+The proposed flow-based clustering algorithm in \cite{veldt2020minimizing} is strongly local by expanding the network around the seed nodes $\mathcal{C}$, which benefits the coarsening framework in two ways: (1) applying the max $s$-$t$ flow, min $s$-$t$ cut problem on the local neighborhood of the seed nodes restricts node-aggregation locally and keeps the global hypergraph structure intact; (2) such a local clustering scheme significantly improves the algorithm efficiency due to the small-scale input dataset.